 Some of my recent assignments have included working with the Corporate Research Forum on Human Resources and the Responsible Business agenda

 and with the Austrian Embassy in London to organise a “Learning Journey” to London to explore how businesses can embed sustainability.
-We are planning another Journey in 2022.

-I am currently chairing a short-life Taskforce looking at the feasibility of creating a Teach First equivalent for care workers.
+I am currently chairing a short-life Taskforce looking at the feasibility of creating a Teach First equivalent for Social care workers.